 What changes did they bring in?

-The new rules clarified when time starts to run following the service of arbitration.
+The update clarified when time starts to run following the service of arbitration.

-When it’s given the chance – it can be.
-It was a runner-up in the 2016 GAR awards, in the Most Important Decision category, after arbitrating a US$1.7 billion case about a credit derivative in just eight days.
+It can be. prime Finance was runner-up in 2016’s GAR awards, in the Most Important Decision category, after it managed to arbitrate a US$1.7 billion case, about a credit derivative, in just eight days.